mcsanchez093/dte/README.md

 * `V=1`: Enable verbose build output.
 * `WERROR=1`: Turn all compiler warnings into errors.
 May be useful for running automated tests.
+* `STATIC_LUA=1`: Use static [Lua] library compiled from the source code included in `lib/lua/`, instead of using [pkg-config] to find and link with the system's dynamic Lua library.
+This is useful when creating a statically linked binary or when no existing Lua 5.3 installation is available.
 * `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
 This makes it much easier to build a portable, statically linked binary.
 The built-in